OCamlPro/opam-bin/rtd/installation.rst

 For exemple::

-  opam switch create opam-bin --empty opam remote add binaries https://www.origin-labs.com/opam-bin/debian10.4-amd64/repo opam install opam-bin
+  opam switch create opam-bin --packages opam-bin -y --repos binaries=https://www.origin-labs.com/opam-bin/debian10.4-amd64/repo

 Once installation is successful, you can install it in your :code:`opam` configuration with::